 - K.I.S.S.
-(Keep It Simple, Silly) – There's something to be said for keeping things simple; especially for your very first grow!
-When it comes down to it, you just need a growing medium, a cannabis-friendly grow light, base nutrients, pH adjuster, water (yup, even tap water) and a place to grow!
+(Keep It Simple, Silly) – There’s something to be said for keeping things simple; especially for your very first grow!
+When it comes down to it, you just need a growing medium, a cannabis-friendly grow light, base nutrients, pH adjuster, water (yup, even tap water) and a place to grow.
 Sometimes adding more to the mix (like how I did) just makes things more complicated and you might not be able to tell what exactly is causing your problem.

-No matter what any company tells you, light is by far the biggest contributor to the potency and yields of your harvests after genetics.
+Light is by far the biggest contributor to the potency and yields of your harvests after genetics.
 That’s not to say light is the only thing cannabis needs; they also need water, an array of minerals, air, proper pH, and the list goes on.

 One way to measure light intensity is using a unit of measurement called “lux” (which is equal to lumens per square meter).
 Higher lux means higher light levels.
 Your cannabis plant can survive on as little as 15,000 lux, or as much as 85,000 lux for light-resistant strains (like many sativas) in the flowering stage.

 For most strains, 65,000 lux is a great amount of light.
 More is better up until that point!
 Being on the top end of that range means you don’t have to worry if your cannabis is getting enough light.